bulbul-mohanty/issue-tracker/README.md

-## This project have one page which shows the issues raised for facebook/react repository available in github
+## This shows the issues raised for facebook/react repository available in github